abilandz/PH8124/Final_Project/FinalProject.md

 **Challenge #1: Splitting.** Develop the script **Splitter.sh** which takes one argument, the top directory to your local HIJING dataset.
 That script splits in each of the subdirectories ```0, 1, ..., 9``` the large HIJING output file ```HIJING_LBF_test_small.out``` in 10 separate files named ```event_0.dat, ..., event_9.dat ```.
 Each of these new files contains the data only for a particular event.

-At the end of this step, the situation in your local dataset is schematically as follows:
+At the end of this step, the situation in your local dataset needs to be schematically as follows:

 ```bash
 <top-directory>/0: